mariodruiz/PYNQ/docs/source/index.rst

 * Programmable logic circuits are presented as hardware libraries called *overlays*.
 These overlays are analogous to software libraries.
 A software engineer can select the overlay that best matches their application.
-The overlay can be accessed through an Python API.
+The overlay can be accessed through a Python API.
 Creating a new overlay still requires engineers with expertise in designing programmable logic circuits.
   The key difference however, is the
   *build once, re-use many times* paradigm.
 Overlays, like software libraries,